Field Types and Properties

 Selecting Multiple Products From an Inventory List

 A unique aspect of this Multi-Select field type is its use when mapped to Inventory via its “special type” field property.
-It will display an icon next to it which opens a popup reference window of the inventory available at the current site.
+It will display an icon next to it, opening a popup reference window of the inventory available at the current site.
 Here's an example of the popup displaying the following:

-2. Trigger by clicking the icon to the right of the field:
+2. Trigger by clicking the icon to the right of the field as shown below.

 Checkbox